Academic Standing and Grade Information

 ER—Error in reporting.
 This designation is used by the Office of the Registrar when a grade is not reported for an individual student.

 NG—No grade.
 A grade is not appropriate to the course.
 The “NG” designation is restricted to specific courses approved for its use.

-An undergraduate student is permitted to repeat a maximum of 6 courses.
-Only 6 of the hours or 2 courses, whichever comes first, in which a grade of “C” or above has been earned, may be repeated.
-It is the student’s responsibility to notify the Office of the Registrar when a course has been repeated.
+An undergraduate student is permitted to repeat a maximum of six courses.
+Only two courses in which a grade of “C” or above has been earned may be repeated.

 Credit for a course in which a grade of “F” has been received can be earned only by repeating the course in residence unless prior approval is given by the head of the department in which the course was taken.
 A course in which a grade of “D” has been received may be repeated at another accredited institution.

-A failing grade may not be removed by correspondence study.
-A student may not repeat by proficiency testing a course which has been previously taken or failed at WKU or another accredited institution.
+A course that has been failed cannot be repeated by WKU On Demand (independent learning) without special permission from the department head.
+A student may not repeat by proficiency testing a course that has been previously taken or failed at WKU or another accredited institution.

 The Committee on Credits and Graduation has the responsibility for hearing appeals from students regarding the application of these regulations.

-Students seeking special consideration to repeat a course beyond the third attempt in the general education requirements and in free electives must first consult with the Registrar of the University.
-If after this conference an appeal is deemed appropriate, the Committee on Credits and Graduation will consider the student’s request.
+Students seeking special consideration to repeat a course beyond the third attempt in the general education requirements and in free electives must first consult with the University Registrar.
+If, after this conference, an appeal is deemed appropriate, the Committee on Credits and Graduation will consider the student’s request.